Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 ##### Bicep Pattern Module Naming

-- Naming convention: `avm/ptn/<dashed pattern module name>`
+- Naming convention: `avm/ptn/<dashed grouping/category name>/<dashed pattern module name>`
-- Example: `avm/ptn/app-tier-vmss`, `avm/ptn/avd-lza/management-plane`
+- Example: `avm/ptn/compute/app-tier-vmss` or `avm/ptn/avd-lza/management-plane` or `avm/ptn/3-tier/web-app`
 - Segments:
   - `ptn` defines this as a pattern module
+  - `<dashed grouping/category name>` is a hierarchical grouping of pattern modules by category, with each word separated by dashes, such as:
+    - project name, e.g., `avd-lza`,
+    - primary resource provider, e.g., `compute` or `network`, or
+    - architecture, e.g., `3-tier`
-  - `<dashed pattern module name>` is a term describing the module’s function, with its segments separated by dashes, e.g., `app-tier-vmss` = Application Tier VMSS; `avd-lza/management-plane` = Azure Virtual Desktop Landing Zone Accelerator Management Plane
+  - `<dashed pattern module name>` is a term describing the module’s function, with each word separated by dashes, e.g., `app-tier-vmss` = Application Tier VMSS; `management-plane` = Azure Virtual Desktop Landing Zone Accelerator Management Plane

 ##### Terraform Pattern Module Naming

 - Naming convention:
   - `avm-ptn-<pattern module name>` (Module name for registry)
   - `terraform-<provider>-avm-ptn-<pattern module name>` (GitHub repository name to meet registry naming requirements)
-- Example: `avm-ptn-apptiervmss`, `avm-ptn-avd-lza-managementplane`
+- Example: `avm-ptn-apptiervmss` or `avm-ptn-avd-lza-managementplane`
 - Segments:
   - `<provider>` is the logical abstraction of various APIs used by Terraform.
 In most cases, this is going to be `azurerm` or `azuread` for resource modules.
   - `ptn` defines this as a pattern module